Caregiver: Surviving Covid19 Coronavirus

 Something I read about very early on was Cytokine Storm, and how Covid19 could possible attack those who have strong immune systems.
-I already that staying healthy as our way of life was not an instant protection from Covid19.
+I already knew that staying healthy as a way of life was not an instant protection from Covid19.

 More about Cytokine Storm: